QASymphony/cypress-sample/README.md

 let testrunsListFilePath = '';
 try {
   /**
    *  Kick off cypress tests.
-What it does is to check if there are tests being scheduled from qTest Manager by checking the $TESTCASES_AC magic variable
+What it does is to check if there are tests being scheduled from qTest Manager by checking the $TESTRUNS_LIST magic variable
-   *    1.1. if $TESTRUNS_LIST value is empty: build cypress execute command that execute all the tests
+   *    1.1. if $TESTRUNS_LIST value is empty: build cypress command that execute all the tests
-   *    1.2. if $TESTRUNS_LIST value is NOT empty: save the list into testruns_list.json in the project folder, and rebuild cypress execute command to specify it
+   *    1.2. if $TESTRUNS_LIST value is NOT empty: save the list into testruns_list.json in the project folder, and rebuild cypress command to specify the test via --env tests="/path/to/testruns_list.json"
    */
   let cypressCommand = isWin ? 'node_modules\\.bin\\cypress' : 'node_modules/.bin/cypress';
   let reporterOptions = isWin ? 'mochaFile=reports\\junit-report-[hash].xml,toConsole=true' : 'mochaFile=reports/junit-report-[hash].xml,toConsole=true';